 Birthing numbers are reduced up here now, as these rural towns are embracing older generations more and more as people like myself and my husband appreciate the advantages of living in a calmer, cleaner atmosphere as we retire and try to age gracefully.
 The death rate out of the major towns is far greater than the birth rate I am told, but whilst this must sound morbid one must realise it's a fact of life and part of the evolution of such places.

+I left Mount Beauty this afternoon just on 4 pm. as I had to purchase a couple of things before winding my way back home.
 The drive again was spectacular and I drove a different way home over the Tawonga Gap back into Bright and therefore onto more familiar roads.
 I was at peace with many things as I returned to Buffalo Creek Road and I knew once again we had made the right decision for ourselves as I felt my heightened excitement at returning to my home, husband and dogs.